MLeganes/42SoLong/README.md

 # 42SoLong

+## To Dos

+	- makefile - relinking.
+	- map checks new line at the end.
+	- max screen size.
+	- gif for the readme

 This project is a very small 2D game.

 ## Prerequisites